vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Appearances can deceive; trust is earned slowly through actions, not quickly through words or charm." – Viswanatha Swamy P K
 > 1. "Do not be swayed by appearances or kind words; trust comes from consistency in actions, not charm or flattery." – Viswanatha Swamy P K
 > 1. "Do not be fooled by charm or courtesy; true intentions emerge through actions, not appearances." – Viswanatha Swamy P K
-> 1. "True character is not revealed by words or gestures; it is proven through actions over time." – Viswanatha Swamy P K -- **Here**
+> 1. "True character is not revealed by words or gestures; it is proven through actions over time." – Viswanatha Swamy P K

 ## Life Lessions

 > 1. **Life is unfair**.
 Accept that and immediately you will feel more free. - Anonymous
-> 1. Understand what true freedom is. **Freedom isn't about money**.
-Freedom is about the ability to choose what you do with your time. - Anonymous
+> 1. Understand what true freedom is. **Freedom is not about money**.
+Freedom is about the ability to choose what you do with your time. - Anonymous -- **Here**
 > 1. No one owes you a chance.
-You can be talented and hardworking, but that doesn't mean people will just hand you opportunities. **Create your own**. - Anonymous
+You can be talented and hardworking, but that does not mean people will just hand you opportunities. **Create your own**. - Anonymous
-> 1. Being "busy" doesn't mean you're progressing.
-It's easy to fill your day with tasks; the hard part is doing work that **actually moves you forward**. - Anonymous
+> 1. Being **"busy"** does not mean you are progressing.
+It is easy to fill your day with tasks; the hard part is doing work that **actually moves you forward**. - Anonymous
 > 1. Only you are responsible for your own outcomes and **your own happiness**. - Anonymous
 > 1. **Critics are always loudest from the sidelines**.
-People who've done nothing will criticise you for trying.
-Remember, they're not the ones in the game. - Anonymous
+People who have done nothing will criticise you for trying.
+Remember, they are not the ones in the game. - Anonymous
 > 1. **Not everyone will support you** in becoming a better version of yourself. - Anonymous
 > 1. Every 20-year-old wants to be a millionaire.
 Every millionaire wants to be **20 years old**. - Anonymous
 > 1. When ever you think you have a mountain to climb.
-Don't let the mountain overwhelm you, **think one step at a time**. - Anonymous
+Don not let the mountain overwhelm you, **think one step at a time**. - Anonymous
 > 1. Success and failure are both temporary.
-Don't get attached to either.
+Don not get attached to either.
 One blinds you with pride, the other **drowns you in doubt**. - Anonymous
 > 1. Balance is not the end goal. **Balance is transient**, and you should seek experiences that contribute to an exciting and fulfilling life. - Anonymous
-> 1. You can't control people's loyalty.
+> 1. You can not control people's loyalty.
 The only loyalty you can rely on is your own commitment to **yourself and your values**. - Anonymous
 > 1. Be brave enough to **look like a beginner**.
-Limiting yourself to what you’ve always been good at will stop you from exploring a whole new world of opportunity. - Anonymous
+Limiting yourself to what you have always been good at will stop you from exploring a whole new world of opportunity. - Anonymous
 > 1. In life, it really is **you vs. you**.
 Try not to get caught up in the frenzy of comparing yourself to others or keeping up with the world’s expectations. - Anonymous
 > 1. Small habits make the biggest changes.
-Transformations don’t happen overnight; they come from daily, **unremarkable steps** that no one else sees. - Anonymous
+Transformations don not happen overnight; they come from daily, **unremarkable steps** that no one else sees. - Anonymous
 > 1. The best ideas arrive in the shower, not in the boardroom.
 True creativity comes from **mental clarity, solitude, and freedom**. - Anonymous
 > 1. **Your environment shapes you**.
 If you want to change your outcomes, change your environment. - Anonymous
 > 1. Your reputation is one of your most valuable assets.
 It can take years to build and seconds to destroy. **Guard it carefully**. - Anonymous